JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_5.md

 using Unitful
 ```

+> **NOTE:** For this tutorial, we will also use `Animations.jl` to provide what are called "easing functions".
+These are used to control the speed at which an animation is drawn.
+This is further explained in [Tutorial 6](tutorial_6.md) so for now, don't worry too much about what we are doing with it.

 And let's define our background function.
 This background function will also write the current frame being drawn: